-- Misstatements about the type of title brand or failure to receive a certificate of title for vehicles with listings noting anything other than "clear" title.
+- Misstatements about the type of title brand or failure to receive a certificate of title for vehicles with listings noting anything other than "clean" title.

-- Receiving a title that is not signed, is improperly assigned, or receiving a title but not being able to register the vehicle.
+- Receiving a title that is not signed, is improperly assigned, or receiving a title but not being able to title the vehicle.

 - Losses based on a vehicle classified as "theft recovery" or "previously stolen" but recovered by a law enforcement agency prior to being listed on eBay.

 - Refunds of deposits for listings where the deposit is classified as "non-refundable".

 - Any damage or listing discrepancies that were disclosed to you prior to taking possession of the vehicle.

 - Any damage that could have been discovered upon a reasonable inspection before you paid for and picked up the vehicle in person.

 - Any damage that does not impact the safety or operability of the vehicle.